qoherent/ria-hub-docs/docs/content/.Administration/https-support.md

     identifier: "https-setup"
 ---

-# HTTPS setup to encrypt connections to Gitea
+# HTTPS setup to encrypt connections to RIA Hub

 ## Using the built-in server